Guide to Getting Started with Recycle Rally

 Determine Your Priorities

 Depending on how long you have been recycling, how many people will be involved in your recycling efforts, local infrastructure and awareness levels, etc., your goals may be very different from other schools.
+You may choose to set a collection goal, or you may start with a goal to simply report recycling at least once per month.

 Time and Effort